agiledev-students-fall2023/4-final-project-manga-bookshelf/UX-DESIGN.md

 # Manga Bookshelf Annotations

+## Home Page
+1. Users will be able to scroll horizontally to view all the trending, recently updated, and "My List" manga.

+2. Under each manga, the name of the manga will be displayed.
+In the top right corner of each manga, there is a star button for users to add that manga to their favorite list.

+3. Every time a user clicks the Logo, it will bring them back to the home page.

+4. There is also a search button in the header for users to search for manga, and the top-right hamburger menu is for users to visit their profile page.

 ## My Profile Wireframe

 1. Edit profile button will allow the user to edit their profile, including their profile picture, name, and bio.